iemre/MRSR/README.txt

        % Make initial calculations.
 This may be similarity matrix
        % calculation for k-NN algorithm, or sparse reconstruction for
        % sparse coding.
 Some of the evaluation methods call this
-       % function before they start their job. initialize(obj);
+       % function before they start their job.
+The user may leave this method
+       % empty.
+They may instead choose to add their initialization logic (if any)
+       % to other methods such as generateTopNListForTestSetForUser. initialize(obj);

 After implementing these methods, the user can measure the personalisation, CPP, recall, precision, MAE and RMSE of their own algorithm and safely compare